 Supporters of critical realism claim that reality is much more than our senses allow us to see, preferring to focus on the bigger picture.

-Focuses on the observable reality and aims to produce law-like generalisations.
+Positivism focuses on the observable reality and aims to produce law-like generalisations.

-A subjectivist philosophy, that emphasizes the role of language and aims to give voice to alternative or deprecated views.
+Postmodernism is a subjectivist philosophy, that emphasizes the role of language and aims to give voice to alternative or deprecated views.

 Challenges mainstream theories and may bring about new conclusions

-A subjectivist philosophy that focuses on studying the people and the meanings they create.
+Interpretivism is a subjectivist philosophy that focuses on studying the people and the meanings they create.

 Focuses on the people and interprets findings though their eyes.